Skip to main content

 Organic chemistry is a very vast and complex subject.
 There are millions of known organic compounds—far more than the number of inorganic compounds.
 The reason for this lies within the uniqueness of carbon's structure and bonding capabilities.
 Carbon has four valence electrons, and therefore makes four separate covalent bonds in compounds.
 Carbon has the ability to bond to itself repeatedly, making long chains of carbon atoms, as well as ringed structures.
 These bonds can be single, double, or triple covalent bonds.
 Carbon readily makes covalent bonds with other elements—primarily hydrogen, oxygen, nitrogen, halogens, and several other nonmetals.

-This page titled 25: Organic Chemistry is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 25: Organic Chemistry is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation